W1TCHK1LL3R/W1TCHK1LL3R/README.md

 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
 VOX/VEX. (preferred nickname: Vex.)
 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
 Agatha/vox/catnap kinnie, doubles dniuf pls.
+(Kin shifts can also happen!!)

 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
 Read strawpage/pronouns page for more info on dni and general info.